The 7 Best Hardware Encoders for Live Streaming (Update)

 For general purpose streaming from a fixed location with power and internet, you can focus on cost and simplicity.

-One unit that ticks all the right boxes (and provides a great diagram to assist our discussion) is the URayCoder Wired 1080P H.264 HDMI Video Encoder, which is an Amazon Choice with a 4.5 star average with 100 ratings ($188).
-As the name suggests, the unit accepts HDMI input at 1080p maximum.
+One unit that ticks all the right boxes (and provides a great diagram to assist our discussion) is the HDMI Video Streaming Encoding with HDMI Loop Out, which boasts a 4.6-star average rating on Amazon with 133 ratings ($229).
+This unit accepts HDMI input at 1080p maximum, along with line-in audio via the 3.5mm jack on the front panel, and outputs both H.265 and H.264.

-As you see in the diagram, you can also display the video from a separate decoder box or on a computer or mobile device that can access the URL of the video encoder, both relatively common features.
-URayCoder also has relatively low-cost units that accept SDI input ($248) and output HEVC $238).
+As you see in the diagram, you can also display the video from a separate decoder box, which is convenient for sharing presentations in remote locations.
+For those seeking slightly different functionality, URayCoder also has other relatively low-cost units that accept SDI input ($249) and output only H.264 ($169).

 2) Datavideo NVS-35

-It’s often useful during a live event to record the output locally, so you can immediately make the stream available for VOD viewing, or grab highlights.
+It’s often useful during a live event to record the output locally, so you can immediately make the stream available for VOD viewing or grab highlights.
 In these instances, you might have to stream at relatively low quality — say 4 Mbps for a 1080p stream — but record at a higher bitrate, like 12 Mbps, for better quality.
-The DataVideo NVS-35 shown below ($999.69 at B&H, no reviews) supports such recording via an SD card slot on the front and you can configure both streams to different quality levels.
+The DataVideo NVS-35 shown below ($999.69 at B&H, no reviews) supports onboard recording via an SD card slot on the front, and you can configure both streams to different quality levels.

-The unit has A/V inputs for HDMI and SDI, with 2 XLR inputs plus RCA connectors for other audio sources.
-The unit supports FAT32, exFAT, and NTFS file systems, enabling recordings with no preset file size limits, and features dual-stream output so you can stream to two services simultaneously, or record to the SD card and stream to a service simultaneously.
+The unit has A/V inputs for HDMI and SDI, with 2 XLR inputs plus RCA connectors for other audio sources. he unit supports FAT32 (with its 4GB file size limit), exFAT, and NTFS file systems, enabling recordings with no practical file size limits for most applications, and features dual-stream output so you can stream to two services simultaneously, or record to the SD card and stream to a service simultaneously.

-Beyond these options, you may also want to consider thinking inside the box.
+Beyond these options, consider thinking inside the box.
 Specifically, if you’re configuring a computer for a software-based video mixer like OBS, vMix, or Wirecast, you can add hardware encoding via many NVIDIA-based graphics cards (see a list here).
-The GeForce RTX 3090 shown below can encode H.264, HEVC, and AV1, all in hardware, preserving the CPU for mixing-related tasks.
-The Asus model shown is pretty pricey at around $2,100, but you can find graphics cards all the way down into the sub-$100 price range with H.264-based hardware encoding.

 4) ATEM Mini Pro